Systemic Constellations Compared: Methods, Differences, and Applications

 • Good for individual work with or without a coach

-• Combines symbolism and body perception
+• Combines symbolism and body awareness

 • Reusable, durable materials